beepboop271/ctf-writeups-solutions/google2021/cpp/README.md

 The first part zeroes `l`, then copies 1 or 0 if B is 1 or 0, so it is equivalent to `l = B;`.

-The second part is the copy operation we just saw, but using `rom[l]` as the source instead.
+The second part is the copy operation we saw previously, but using `rom[l]` as the source instead.

 In addition, `l` is never used outside of these blocks, which means we can just get rid of the `l` entirely and replace these blocks with: